lbux/aws-connect-supervisor-app/rest-service/README.md

 - SL connect handler: remove index out of bounds from catch and add proper check
 - remove Constants.java (inserted constants into connectinstance.java)
   - replace all constants used in connecthandler.java by passing in ConnectInstance
+- add null check in ALL controllers (for now, i create Insight for each queue despite null values)

 service level todo:
 - Iterate over all queues, remove hardcoded Basic Queue in handler